Use of copula to model within-study association in bivariate meta-analysis of binomial data at the aggregate level a Bayesian approach and application to surrogate endpoint evaluation: Discussion

 BRMA-BC can be extended in a number of ways.
-For instance, it can be extended by using also a copula at the between-study level in a similar way as in Nikolopoulos et al. \cite{nikoloulopoulos2015mixed}.
+For instance, it can be extended by using also a copula at the between-studies level in a similar way as in Nikolopoulos et al. \cite{nikoloulopoulos2015mixed}.
 This will allow to model the study level association on the true scale (proportions of events) with beta marginal distributions avoiding the logit transformation.
-Furthermore, taking advantage of the setting proposed by Bujkiewicz et al \cite{bujkiewicz2015bayesian}, BRMA-BC can be extended to allow for modelling multiple surrogate endpoints (or the same surrogate endpoint but reported at multiple time points) via a vine-copula.
-Furthermore, we used only Frank copula to construct the joint densities at the within-study level of BRMA-BC model, but other copulas with various dependence structures can be used.
-However, this is out of the scope of this paper.
-We performed a short sensitivity analysis fitting BRMA-BC with Gumbel copula and the performance of the model was very similar.
-In general, when data are sparse (such as in meta-analysis of aggregate data) it is very challenging to capture the exact dependence structure, and therefore different copula functions have small impact on the performance of the model in such cases.
+Furthermore, taking advantage of the setting proposed by Bujkiewicz et al. \cite{bujkiewicz2015bayesian}, BRMA-BC can be extended to allow for modelling multiple surrogate endpoints (or the same surrogate endpoint but reported at multiple time points) via a vine-copula.
+In this work, the main aim was to assess the impact of modeling the binomial data on the original scale.
+Therefore, we used the bivariate normal copula as dependence structure to simulate data in the simulation study and to model the within-study level of BRMA-BC model.
+This makes the comparison between BRMA and BRMA-BC fair as the two models share the same dependence structure (linear and symmetric) at the within-study level.
+However, BRMA-BC is much more flexible as it can easily be implemented using alternative copulas with different dependence structures.

-In summary we developed Bayesian hierarchical meta-analytic methods to perform bivariate meta-analysis of binary outcomes and particularly, to quantify the study level surrogate relationship.
-In our view, BRMA-BC is a preferred model for modelling binary outcomes in the context of surrogate endpoints, as well as, in the general meta-analytic framework.
-The model can improve the process of the validation of surrogate endpoints in the era of personalised medicine where the increased effectiveness of targeted treatments often leads to high number of responses and reduces the number of events.
+In summary, we developed a new Bayesian hierarchical meta-analytic method and modified an existing method to perform bivariate meta-analysis of binary outcomes and particularly, to quantify the study level surrogate relationship.
+In our view, BRMA-BC is a preferred model for modelling binary outcomes in the context of surrogate endpoints, as well as, in the general meta-analytic context of multiple outcomes.
+The model can improve the process of the validation of surrogate endpoints in the era of personalised medicine where the increased effectiveness of targeted treatments often leads to high numbers of responses and reduced numbers of events.